COSC3020/detecting-cycles-vijaykodru-1/README.md

 I looked at the following repository for understanding how they initialized their visited array.
 However I made sure that I set everything inside the visited array to be false.
 So I can mark one by one as the nodes are visited.

+ChatGPT wrote the test cases involving cycles, I wrote the tests for empty and single node cases.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice